Why Does My Toddler Hit Himself? Surprising Reasons!

 Signs Of Self-Injury

-While hitting oneself may be a common behavior for young children, it can also be a cause for concern if it becomes persistent or excessive.
+As a child development specialist, it’s important to recognize the signs of self-injury in toddlers.
+While hitting oneself may be a common behavior for young children, it can also cause concern if it becomes persistent or excessive.

 Some signs to look out for include bruising or redness on particular body parts, repetitive movements like head-banging or hair-pulling, and difficulty sleeping or eating due to discomfort.